resola-ai/jobs/fullstack/readme.md

 ## Why it would be awesome to work with us

-We are a distributed team in a multi cultural environment, 35+ engineers from 8 nationalities, 60% engineers from Vietnam Together we develop and maintain 5 SaaS products and various tailored business solutions for our clients
+- We are a distributed team in a multi cultural environment 40+ engineers from 9 nationalities
+- 60% engineers from Vietnam
+- 5 SaaS products in production
+- Mix of on-site(50%) and remote (60%)
+- Only work from Mon-Fri
+- Flexible working schedule on demand.
+We don’t cling to your time, we only manage the performance & results

+## Tech stack

+- Backends with Python with Django and FastAPI
+- Frontends with React and Typescript
+- Suppport systems with NodeJS and AWS Lambdas
+- Multi databases: MySQL, MongoDB, DynamoDB, S3 + Athena, S3 Snowflake
+- Background jobs with Celery, SQS and others
+- ETL with Airflow
+- Alarming and monitoring with AWS Cloudwatch, Sentry, PagerDuty and Pingdom
+- Security with SonarCloud, AWS SecurityHub, AWS WAF, AWS GuardDuty, AWS Config

 ## Interesting engineering projects

 - Data platform
+- Custom Data Platform
-- Analytics platform
+- Marketing Automation platform
 - Chatbots
 - Video calls
 - Commerce